wittfabian/djangae/docs/db_backend.md

 * Doing filter(pk__in=Something.objects.values_list('pk', flat=True)) will implicitly evaluate the inner query while preparing to run the outer one.
 This means two queries, not one like SQL would do!
 * IN queries and queries with OR branches which aren't filtered on PK result in multiple queries to the datastore.
 By default you will get an error if you exceed 100 IN filters but this is configurable via the `DJANGAE_MAX_QUERY_BRANCHES` setting.
 Be aware that the more IN/OR filters in a query, the slower the query becomes.
-100 is already a high values for this setting so raising it isn't recommended (it's probably better to rethink your data structure or querying)
+100 is already a high value for this setting so raising it isn't recommended (it's probably better to rethink your data structure or querying)

 ## Unique Constraint Checking